sathvikinguva/Career-Guide/README.md

     ```
 2. Open your web browser and navigate to `http://localhost:5000`.

+### Navigating the Application

+- **Home Page**: Provides an overview of the application and its features.
+- **About Page**: Learn more about the mission and the team behind Career Guide.
+- **Login Page**: Access your personalized career recommendations by logging in.
+- **Services Page**: Explore the various career options and services offered.

 ## Contributing

 We welcome contributions!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for more information.